 The issue also plays an important role in the way you choose a business model that you should spend time analyzing the market potential and the competitive landscape.
 It’s probably a good idea to determine how big the market could be for your idea.
 There’s nothing wrong with going into a very narrow niche, but you might build a different business than if there is greater potential.

 Keep in mind that you also have to be familiar with your competition and what they offer.
-Knowing this allows you to fill the gap in the market by identifying what they offer is missing and to understand how you can make your product different from theirs.
+Knowing this allows you to fill the gap in the market by identifying what they offer is missing and understanding how you can make your product different from theirs.

 The revenue streams